+20 comprehensive Asia-Pacific strategy.

+For example, what is administration's maritime strategy to deal with excessive unlawful maritime claims?
+How will it balance our military presence with economic engagement to counter the narrative that China is the economic partner of choice?
+And most important, how will it balance cooperation

-- 1 STATEMENT OF VICTOR D. CHA, PH.D., SENIOR ADVISER AND - 2 KOREA CHAIR, CENTER FOR STRATEGIC AND INTERNATIONAL STUDIES - 3 Dr. Cha: Thank you, Chairman McCain, Ranking Member - 4 Reed, and distinguished members of the committee. - 5 There used to be a time when North Korea and their - 6 actions were considered isolated acts by a lonely dictator - 7 who was harmless and just looking for some attention with - 8 really bad hair.
-I do not think people think that way - 9 anymore. - 10 Between 1994 and 2008, North Korea did 16 ballistic - 11 missile tests and one nuclear test.
-Since January of 2009, - 12 they have done 71 missile tests, including four nuclear - 13 tests.
-The leader in North Korea has made no effort to have - 14 dialogue with any other country in the region, not just the - 15 United States, but that includes China, South Korea, Russia- - 16 absolutely no interest in talking. - 17 All of this translates to one of the most challenging - 18 strategic environments for the United States and its allies, - 19 and a very dark strategic cloud that is starting to dominate - 20 the skyline with regard to East Asia. - 21 Having said that, I think there is a silver lining to - 22 every dark cloud.
-In this case, I think there are four that - 23 could help to inform an Asia-Pacific Security Initiative, as - 24 the chairman mentioned. - 25 First, the North Korean threat provides opportunity for
+STATEMENT OF VICTOR D. CHA, PH.D., SENIOR ADVISER AND KOREA CHAIR, CENTER FOR STRATEGIC AND INTERNATIONAL STUDIES Dr. Cha: Thank you, Chairman McCain, Ranking Member Reed, and distinguished members of the committee.

+5 There used to be a time when North Korea and their 6 actions were considered isolated acts by a lonely dictator 7 who was harmless and just looking for some attention with 8 really bad hair.
+I do not think people think that way 9 anymore.

+Between 1994 and 2008, North Korea did 16 ballistic missile tests and one nuclear test.
+Since January of 2009, they have done 71 missile tests, including four nuclear tests.
+The leader in North Korea has made no effort to have dialogue with any other country in the region, not just the United States, but that includes China, South Korea, Russia-- absolutely no interest in talking.

+All of this translates to one of the most challenging strategic environments for the United States and its allies, and a very dark strategic cloud that is starting to dominate the skyline with regard to East Asia.

+Having said that, I think there is a silver lining to every dark cloud.
+In this case, I think there are four that could help to inform an Asia-Pacific Security Initiative, as the chairman mentioned.

+25 First, the North Korean threat provides opportunity for

-- 1 a closer coordination of policy between the next government - 2 in South Korea, which will be elected May 9th, and - 3 Washington.
-A new South Korean Government cannot afford - 4 ideological indulgences in a renewed engagement or sunshine - 5 policy. - 6 It would be unwise, for example, for a new South Korea - 7 President on May 10th, presumably in the aftermath of more - 8 North Korean provocations and possibly a sixth nuclear test, - 9 to declare that he or she is reopening the Kaesong - 10 Industrial complex.
-This would only serve to further - 11 marginalize South Korea's strategic position, as the new - 12 government would lose step with the United States, Japan, - 13 and even China. - The U.S. is not averse to inter-Korean engagement. - 15 However, for it to be effective, such engagement must be - 16 used strategically and coordinated with an overall U.S.-ROK - 17 strategy for negotiations and denuclearization. - 18 The second silver lining has to do with trilateral - 19 coordination.
-The United States should welcome an early - 20 meeting with the U.S. President and South Korea and Japan, - 21 presumably before President Trump's scheduled trip to the - 22 region in the fall.
-The goal of alliance coordination - 23 should be a collective security statement among the three - 24 allies, the United States, Japan, Korea, that an attack on - one constitutes an attack against all.
+a closer coordination of policy between the next government in South Korea, which will be elected May 9th, and Washington.
+A new South Korean Government cannot afford ideological indulgences in a renewed engagement or sunshine policy.

+6 It would be unwise, for example, for a new South Korea 7 President on May 10th, presumably in the aftermath of more 8 North Korean provocations and possibly a sixth nuclear test, 9 to declare that he or she is reopening the Kaesong 10 Industrial complex.
+This would only serve to further 11 marginalize South Korea's strategic position, as the new 12 government would lose step with the United States, Japan, 13 and even China.

+14 The U.S. is not averse to inter-Korean engagement.
+15 However, for it to be effective, such engagement must be 16 used strategically and coordinated with an overall U.S.-ROK 17 strategy for negotiations and denuclearization.

+18 The second silver lining has to do with trilateral 19 coordination.
+The United States should welcome an early 20 meeting with the U.S. President and South Korea and Japan, presumably before President Trump's scheduled trip to the 21 22 region in the fall.
+The goal of alliance coordination 23 should be a collective security statement among the three allies, the United States, Japan, Korea, that an attack on 24 25 one constitutes an attack against all.